ScrapingBee/scrapy-scrapingbee/README.md

         ...
 ```

-You can pass [documented ScrapingBee parameters](https://www.scrapingbee.com/documentation/) in the `params` argument of a `ScrapingBeeRequest`.
-Cookies and headers have reserved arguments like a normal Scrapy Request.
+You can pass [ScrapingBee parameters](https://www.scrapingbee.com/documentation/) in the params argument of a ScrapingBeeRequest.
+Headers and cookies are passed like a normal Scrapy Request.
+ScrapingBeeRequest formats all parameters, headers and cookies to the format expected by the ScrapingBee API.

-`ScrapingBeeRequest` takes care of formatting all parameters, headers and cookies so that you can pass normal types.

-TODO: handle POST requests

-## Examples
+### Examples

 Add your API key to [settings.py](examples/httpbin/httpbin/settings.py).

+To run the examples you need to clone this repository.
 In your terminal, go to `examples/httpbin/httpbin` and run the example spider with:

 ```bash
 scrapy crawl httpbin